American Public Health Association: Annual meeting

 The APHA Annual Meeting and Exposition is the largest meeting of public health professionals in the world.
 The meeting draws more than 13,000 attendees, offers 700 booths of exhibits and features more than 1,000 scientific sessions, representing the full spectrum of public health issues as well as the multifaceted nature of APHA in relation to the advancement of science and public health advocacy.
 Presentations cover new research and trends in public health science and practice.

 National Public Health Week

 National Public Health Week is an observance organized annually by APHA during the first full week of April.
 The week’s activities are designed to raise awareness around issues that are important to improving the public’s health.

 Affordable Care Act

 In June 2019, The American Public Health Association firmly condemned official litigation with the United States of America by the Trump administration.
 At the end of the Trump administration, the APHA opposed a legal filing with the Supreme Court which would have repealed the Affordable Care Act.
 This Supreme Court case was decided in June 2021, and the court left the Affordable Care Act in place.

-Mortimer Spiegelman Award

-The Mortimer Spiegelman Award, established by the APHA in 1970, honors a statistician under age 40 who has made outstanding contributions to health statistics, especially public health statistics.